dhrubojoutidas/pro1/README.md

 ---

 ## 🎓 About This Portfolio
-This repository contains all major assignments, labs, and projects completed during my Diploma (Curtin College) and Bachelor of Technology in Computer Systems & Networking (Curtin University).
+This repository contains all  assignments, labs, and projects completed during my Diploma (Curtin College) and Bachelor of Technology in Computer Systems & Networking (Curtin University).

 It demonstrates hands-on experience in: